Our Disciplic Succession:

 havir brahmana kamya cha gurorv vachanam ausadham

-(Hari-bhakti-vilasa, 12.40, originally from Mahabharata)
+(Sri Hari-bhakti-vilasa, 12.40, originally from Mahabharata)

-"Apo means water, mulam means what grows under ground, phalam means fruit, payah means milk and all products of milk, havir is also a product of milk, it means ghee, and there are three other things.
-'Brahmana kamya ca' means if a brahman is in a dangerous position and he wants you to take some food, by which he will get relief, then you can take it.
-'Guror vachanam': if your Gurudev says, "Take this and go!" then there is no question, you must take it.
-And ausudham, medicine: inside medicine there are many ingredients, but it is permissible to take it because it is necessary to maintain your health.
+Apo means water, mulam means what grows under the ground, phalam means fruit, payah means milk and all products of milk, havir is also a product of milk (ghee), and there are three other things.
+'Brahmana kamya cha' means if a brahman is in a dangerous position and he wants you to take some food, by which he will get relief, then you can take it.
+'Guror vachanam': if your gurudev says, 'Take this and go!' then there is no question, you must take it.
+And ausudham, medicine: inside medicine there are many ingredients, but it is permissible to take it because medicine is required to maintain your health.

-"So, we can see the point is there, and the point is to maintain your health and serve Krishna as must as possible.
-We can also add that you can take what grows under the ground, some potato, etc. As for carrots, I have seen in Hari-bhakti-vilas that carrots are restricted, but we take it and do not feel anything bad.
-In Uttar Pradesh, unlike Bengal, they follow Ekadasi, and on Ekadasi day you can see they sell carrot halwa in the shops—there you will get Ekadasi food on the streets and they follow Ekadasi properly, they do not give any imitation.
+So, we can see that there is a point, and that point is to maintain your health and serve Krishna as much as possible.
+We can also add that you can take what grows under the ground, some potato, etc. As for carrots, I have seen in Sri Hari-bhakti-vilas that carrots are restricted, but we take carrots and do not feel anything bad.
+In Uttar Pradesh, unlike Bengal, they follow ekadasi, and on ekadasi day you can see that they sell carrot halwa in the shops.
+There you will get ekadasi food on the streets and they follow ekadasi properly, they do not give any imitation.
 You can also cook some tapioca with milk.

-"I like very simple Ekadasi, but my fortune is very bad because when I go somewhere and see that it will be Ekadasi, I become fearful because every time Ekadasi disturbs me with food—they make so many things, but I do not like it.
-Guru Maharaj's plan for Ekadasi is one subji and tapioca, that is all, nothing else.
-Now, our friends promoted peanuts and they also make peanuts on Ekadasi.
-It is agreeable food on Ekadasi, they can take it, and also some fruit.
-Sago (tapioca) is good for stomach, if someone's stomach is not strong, they can take tapioca boiled in water and milk, it is very simple.
+I like very simple ekadasi, but my fortune is very bad because when I go somewhere and see that it will be ekadasi, I become fearful because every time ekadasi disturbs me with food.
+They make so many things, but I do not like it.
+Guru Maharaj's plan for ekadasi is one subji and tapioca – that is all, nothing else.
+Now, our friends promoted peanuts and they also make peanuts on ekadasi.
+It is agreeable food on ekadasi, they can take it, and also some fruit.
+Sago (tapioca) is good for stomach.
+If someone's stomach is not strong, they can take tapioca boiled in water and milk, it is very simple.

-"It depends upon one's health.
-On Ekadasi, actually you should not take too much of anything, give some rest to your stomach.
-Medical science also says that if you can give a complete rest to your stomach on Ekadasi, it is good for your health.
+It depends upon one's health.
+On ekadasi, actually you should not take too much of anything.
+Give some rest to your stomaches.
+Medical science also says that if you can give a complete rest to your stomaches on ekadasi, it is good for your health.

 "One time, a devotee wrote to Gurudev asking, 'Gurudev, early in the morning I have to go to work, and my work is very heavy (I work for a ship company and have to work with a very big heavy hammer).
-How should I do Ekadasi?'
+How should I do ekadasi?'
 Gurudev replied, 'Then early in the morning, before you go to work, you can take five kg of potato.'"

 "Practising life is necessary, and actually Srila Bhaktisiddhanta Saraswati Thakur made it a little loose for us, as in the case of ekadasi for example.